ldunham1/abstract_factories/README.md

 ---

 ### Registering
-The factory is responsible for storing and accessing either abstract subclasses or their instances ] (see `Item Modes`).
+The factory is responsible for storing and accessing either abstract subclasses or their instances (see `Item Modes`).

 For convenience, the Factories can be told where to find the abstract subclasses or subclass instances, which it will attempt to register.
 Otherwise, items can be registered manually, found within a module or recursively from python files in directory.

+##### Explicit Item Registration
+Items can be registered with the factories directly.
+`AbstractTypeFactory.register_item(AbstractSubclass)`
+`AbstractInstanceFactory.register_item(AbstractSubclass())`

+##### Module Item Registration
+Items can be discovered in any registered modules.
+This is useful where abstract subclasses are packaged with common functionality (utilities etc).
+Only the module's locals are checked, so only items available directly in the registered module are added.

+`AbstractTypeFactory.register_module(module)`
+`AbstractInstanceFactory.register_module(module)`

+##### Path Item Registration
+Items can be recursively discovered in any registered paths.
+This is useful where abstract subclasses are independent from each other and is more dynamic in design, for example contextually available functionality for extending a tool.
+Nested python files are dynamically imported and checked for viable items.

+`AbstractTypeFactory.register_path(directory)`
+`AbstractInstanceFactory.register_path(directory)`

 ---